 The 2021 List is shown in a much more user-friendly format than previously published.
 You can access it using the link below:

-You can also access a document showing a summary of the changes to the new list from that of 2020, using the link below:
+You can also access a document showing a summary of the changes to the new list using the link below:

 Even in the new format, you may find the Prohibited (banned) List too complicated to understand.
 If so, you should seek the advice of a doctor for any medication that you take.
 You should also discuss it with your coach to check which substances are not prohibited (banned).